Kenya Standard Gauge Railway: Location

 This 700 km section also falls under the LAPSSET program.
 It extends from Nairobi to Moyale, at the international border with Kenya's northern neighbor.
 It is planned to be extended to Addis Ababa, the capital city of Ethiopia.
+In January 2024, Kenya Railways Corporation estimated the cost for this section at Ksh835.5 billion (US$5.57 billion), with the link from Nairobi to Isiolo costing Ksh358.8 billion (US$2.392 billion) and the remaining stretch to Moyale costing Ksh476.7 billion (US$3.178 billion).